Joint Distribution-Informed Shapley Values for Sparse Counterfactual Explanations: Comparison to Existing Approaches

 \section{Comparison to Existing Approaches}

 The authors in \citep{albini2022counterfactual} proposed CF-SHAP, which uses counterfactual data points as the background distribution for Shapley.
 Yet, it assumes the counterfactual data distribution is defined conditionally on each single data instance, which implies that there is a known probabilistic alignment between every factual and every counterfactual instance.
 Similar assumptions are made in \citep{merrick2020explanation,kommiya2021towards}.
 In many scenarios where global explanations are expected, this assumption fails.
 We note that the setup in \citep{albini2022counterfactual} for counterfactual data distribution is a special case of ours.
 The authors in \citep{kwon2022weightedshap} proposed WeightedSHAP, adding weights to features rather than treating them as contributing equally.
 Our proposed method weights the contributions for data points and can be straightforwardly extended to consider weighting both rows and columns.
 Literature \citep{kommiya2021towards} establishes a framework for utilizing both \gls{fa} and \gls{ce} for explainability.
 Yet, the \gls{ce}-based \gls{fa} have the same assumption as \citep{albini2022counterfactual}, making it difficult to generalize to group \citep{ley2023globe,ley2022global} or distributional \gls{ce} \citep{you2024discount} cases.
+Another relevant work is \citep{sharma2022counterfactual}, a method that models counterfactuals using a system’s causal structure and time-series predictors to fairly decompose a single observed change in a system-level metric into contributions from individual inputs.
 More importantly, the aforementioned literature does not address the minimal actions \gls{ce} problem, which is the focus of our paper.

 The problems formulated in \citep{kanamori2022counterfactual,karimi2021algorithmic} are quite close to the one investigated in this paper.
 In \citep{karimi2021algorithmic} the authors minimize the cost of performing actions with assumptiosn of known \gls{scm}, which is rarely known in practice.
 The authors in \citep{kanamori2022counterfactual} pointed out that it remains open whether existing \gls{ce} methods can be used for solving that problem.
 An-\gls{milp}-solvers based approach is proposed for linear classifiers, tree ensembles, and deep ReLU networks, built upon the works \citep{ustun2019actionable, kanamori2020dace, parmentier2021optimal}.
 However, solving \gls{milp} is costly, which makes it difficult to scale.